beatrixcendana/Weather-Alert-Notif/README.md

 # Weather Alert Email Notification
-Creating a simple weather alert that can send the notification to my email.
+(ON PROGRESS - facing blockers) Creating a simple weather alert that can send the notification to my email.